 The variant with a warm background color

-As we mentioned in the article devoted to hot UI design trends, the trend of custom graphics has opened the wider perspective of storytelling in the interfaces.
-More and more websites and mobile apps turn to specially designed characters showing the story, setting the atmosphere, sending the message or presenting the benefits in the way that corresponds to the mood, tone, and voice of the platform.
-Original characters help to make the interactions more human-like, set strong visual associations with the real world and instantly transfer the needed mood.
+As we mentioned in the article devoted to hot UI design trends, the trend of custom graphics has opened a wider perspective of storytelling in the interfaces.
+More and more websites and mobile apps turn to specially designed characters showing the story, setting the atmosphere, sending the message, or presenting the benefits in a way that corresponds to the mood, tone, and voice of the platform.
+Original characters help to make the interactions more human-like, set strong visual associations with the real world, and instantly transfer the needed mood.
 What’s more, depending on the composition, the characters may become an effective tool to make the page or screen dynamic and lively.
-That was the case of Florence app – check the illustration live on their website.

-Here’s a bunch of hand articles and case studies on graphic design and digital art:
+Here’s a bunch of handy articles and case studies on graphic design and digital art: